 Center Lovell 1957

 She stepped out of the car, thankful the scent of pine trees hadn’t changed.
-She straightened up, smoothed long brown hair away from her face, set Cat-Eye sunglasses on top of her head, and walked to the front door.
+She smoothed long brown hair away from her face, set Cat-Eye sunglasses on top of her head, and walked to the front door.

 Gray-haired, plump, grandmother greeted her as if nothing had ever happened between them.
 “Look at you all grown up.
 It’s been a long time.”